 This is for people who have angle-closure or narrow angle glaucoma.
 The laser treatment creates a tiny hole in the iris to help fluid flow to the drainage angle.
 Laser iridotomy can also be performed as a preventative treatment for particularly predisposed persons so that they are protected from developing glaucoma later.

 Minimally Invasive Glaucoma Surgery (MIGS)

 (such as microtrabecular glaucoma stent implants)

 This is a relatively new form of glaucoma treatment, which has been shown to be safer than the more traditional glaucoma surgery and are particularly useful for patients with mild to moderate severity glaucoma.
 Micro-trabecular glaucoma stents (such as Glaukos iStent inject) are implanted into the drainage angle, allowing improved outflow of the fluid from inside the eye with resultant lowering of the eye pressure.
 One of the added advantage of such MIGS surgery is that they can be safely performed at the same time as your cataract surgery, without the need for a separate procedure.
-Dr John Chang can assess and explain whether you would be suitable for this type of combined cataract and glaucoma micro-stent implant operation.
+Our eye surgeons can assess and explain whether you would be suitable for this type of combined cataract and glaucoma micro-stent implant operation.

 (such as trabeculectomy or glaucoma drainage tube devices)

 Traditional glaucoma surgery involves creating a new drainage channel for the aqueous humor to leave the eye.
 This type of surgery is often the most effective way of achieving a very low eye pressure, which is needed for more severe or advanced glaucoma.
 As effective as they are, such surgery however also has relatively higher chances of problems arising from the procedure and so these are generally reserved as the last option after the above medical and laser treatment options have been tried first.